GenesysCloudBlueprints/email-aws-comprehend-blueprint/components/aws-comprehend/README.md

 This guide will walk you through how to train an AWS Comprehend machine learning classifier to classify email messages sent from this blueprint's Genesys Cloud email flow.
 AWS Cloudformation does not have support for the AWS Comprehend API at this point.
-For the training and deploying the classifier, you will need to use either the AWS management console or the AWS CLI (command line interface) to train the classifier.
+For the training and deploying the classifier, you will need to use either the AWS management console or the AWS CLI (Command Line Interface) to train the classifier.
 For this blueprint, we will use the AWS CLI.

 # Pre-Requisites
 Before beginning this part of the tutorial please make sure you have done the following steps: